 Connection is crucial.
 To feel connected with your partner is to know that you can share anything with them and that they can expect the same from you.
-It means that you’re comfortable with one another; that you understand one another; that you know you’re for each other.
-Couples who feel connected are happier and more satisfied in general.
+It means that you’re comfortable with one another; that you understand one another; that you know you’re there for each other.
+Couples who feel connected to each other are happier and more satisfied in general.
 They’re less stressed.
 They’re kinder.

 But connection needs maintenance.
 It requires effort and shouldn’t be taken for granted.
 And maintaining that connection with your spouse isn’t all that difficult.
 It means asking questions, listening, paying attention to the small things, and generally taking an active role in being present.
-To that end, here are 30 small ways to connect.
+To that end, here are 30 small ways to connect with your partner.

 Kiss hello and goodbye.
 Yes, even when you’re both working from home and goodbye is when you head into your home office.
 Try to make goodbye or hello last for at least 30 seconds, which what some say is the ideal amount of time for the greatest affect.

 Be Open.
 Chances are high that your partner is asking you things because they genuinely want to know.
 Responding to a “how was your day?” or “how was the store?” or “how was your run?” with more than a shrug and a fine, how was yours? is important.
 Share your excitement and worries, your wins and losses, what made you laugh, what pissed you off, and everything in between.

 And Be Interested.
 Because showing an interest in your partner — what battles they won and lost at work or with the kids, why they like the podcast they’re listening to, who they bumped into when they took the dog for a walk — lets them know that you want to know about their life, both internal and external.